mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 ### [Convert CheckPoints of other frameworks to MindSpore format](#Convert-CheckPoints-of-other-frameworks-to-MindSpore-format)

-Convert CheckPoint files of other frameworks to MindSpore format.
+Convert CheckPoint files of other frameworks to the MindSpore format.

 In general, the parameters names and parameters values are saved in the CheckPoint file.
 After invoking the loading interface of the corresponding framework and obtaining the parameter names and values, construct the object according to the MindSpore format,